Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 Craft Council of Newfoundland & Labrador

 Find textiles, pottery, jewelry, paintings, and more at this non-profit shop and gallery all about supporting local artists.
 Looking to get your hands dirty?
 They also offer pottery workshops throughout the year.

 Day trips from St. John’s

 A half-hour’s drive south of St John’s, you’ll find the summer home of 2.5 million seabirds and the largest Atlantic puffin colony in North America.
-It’s also a notable whale watching site and in the spring, you could even see a few icebergs!
+It’s also a notable whale-watching site; in the spring, you could even see a few icebergs!
 Check it out on your own, or book a puffin and whale watching tour.

 Love SCUBA diving?
 You won’t want to miss the opportunity to dive the wrecks of ore carriers sunk by U-boats during World War II.
 Prefer staying above the water?
-You’ll find whale watching, fishing excursions and sea kayaking as well.
+You’ll also find whale watching, fishing excursions, and sea kayaking.

-You may notice there’s an Irish vibe throughout Newfoundland—especially on coastline near St. John’s.
-The Irish arrived here during the 17th and 18th Century, first as summer workers for fish merchants, then as permanent settlers.
-You’ll see that influence in the food, music, art and culture here—especially in this historic village.
+You may notice there’s an Irish vibe throughout Newfoundland—especially on the coastline near St. John’s.
+The Irish arrived here during the 17th and 18th Centuries, first as summer workers for fish merchants, then as permanent settlers.
+You’ll see that influence in the food, music, art, and culture here—especially in this historic village.

 If the weather cooperates, enjoy a picnic lunch at the Ferryland Lighthouse, which dates back to 1870.
 For a look at what early life was like in the 1600s, visit the Colony of Avalon.
 Established in 1621 by Sir George Calvert, this place is regarded as the best preserved early English colonial site in North America.
 Their visitor center showcases artifacts and houses a working archaeology lab.
 Tour excavation sites with a local guide, where you can actually watch archaeologists on a dig!